zamyatin-zkex/volumer/README.md

 # Volumer

-**Volumer** is a real-time service for calculating trading volume statistics over different time intervals (5m, 1h, 24h, ...).
+**Volumer** is a real-time service for calculating trading volume statistics over different time intervals (5m, 1h, 24h, ...) with rolling sums alg.

 ## What for